Universal-College-of-Engineering-E-Cell/ReadMe-File/ReadMe.md

 If you have any questions or need assistance, don't hesitate to reach out.
 We're here to support your entrepreneurial journey.

 Let's embark on this exciting adventure together! 🌟🚀

-## 📃 License

-This README and the associated content are licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

-© [Your College Name] Entrepreneurship Cell